danielaparker/jsoncons/README.md

 - In previous versions, the `json_reader` constructor took an input stream as a parameter and the `read` method took no parameters.
 As of this release, the input stream parameter has been moved from the constructor to the `read` method.
 The previous approach will still work, but is deprecated.

+- In previous versions, the `csv_reader` constructor took an input stream as a parameter and the `read` method took no parameters.
+As of this release, the input stream parameter has been moved from the constructor to the `read` method.
+The previous approach will still work, but is deprecated.

 - `as_string(output_format format)` has been deprecated, use the existing `to_string(output_format format)` instead

 Enhancements: